 People under chronic stress frequently seek relief through drug or alcohol abuse, tobacco use, abnormal eating patterns, or passive activities, such as watching television.
 The damage these self-destructive habits cause under ordinary circumstances is compounded by the physiologic effects of stress itself.
 And the cycle is self-perpetuating; a sedentary routine, an unhealthy diet, alcohol abuse, and smoking promote heart disease, interfere with sleep patterns, and lead to increased rather than reduced tension levels.
 Drinking four or five cups of coffee, for example, can cause changes in blood pressure and stress hormone levels similar to those produced by chronic stress.
 Animal fats, simple sugars, and salt are known contributors to health problems.

-Who is at risk for chronic stress or stress-related diseases?
+Who is at risk for stress-related diseases?

 General Factors that Increase Susceptibility